Trail, path, and railway attributes

-Attributes describe important components of a trail or path and help produce accurate driving directions.
+Attributes describe important components of a trail, path, or railway.Segment usage

 Segment usage describes how a particular segment can be used.